X

 A Brief History of Craft Beer

-Craft brewing has unquestionably found its home in the US, a sizable market that is mainly responsible for Fritz Maytag’s success.
+Craft brewing has unquestionably found its home in the US, a sizable market mainly responsible for Fritz Maytag’s success.

-Young Fritz Maytag, who hailed from the Maytag family, purchased a 5% ownership in the Anchor Steam brewery in 1965, just as it was about to close.
+Young Fritz Maytag, who came from the Maytag family, purchased 5% of the Anchor Steam Brewery in 1965, just as it was about to close.

-He began brewing a variety of previously unheard-of beer varieties in an effort to salvage the business as an investment.
+He began brewing a variety of previously unheard-of beer varieties to salvage the business as an investment.

 A bill authorizing homebrewing of beer with a strength greater than 0.5% was signed by Jimmy Carter in 1979.

-Because there was so much subpar beer available in the 90s, brewing as a hobby emerged as a sort of natural reactive movement.
+Because so much subpar beer was available in the 90s, brewing as a hobby emerged as a natural reactive movement.

 Macro breweries quickly became interested in getting in on the fun.
 In 1995, craft-inspired microbrews like Michelob Amber Bock and Blue Moon could be found on the shelves.